 Symptoms of COVID-19 range from mild to severe and may appear 2-14 days after exposure.
 Symptoms include fever or chills, cough, shortness of breath and difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.

 Any student who suspects they have influenza or coronavirus should contact Student Health Services.
 Faculty and staff members should contact their primary health care providers.

 Seek medical attention immediately if you develop emergency warning signs for COVID-19.
 These include trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse or bluish lips or face.
 Note: This list is not inclusive.
 Consult your health care provider for any other symptoms that are severe or concerning.

-The virus that causes COVID-19 is thought to spread mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes or talks.
-Recent studies indicate people who are infected but do not show symptoms likely play a role in the spread of COVID-19.
+The virus that causes COVID-19 is thought to spread mainly from person to person through exposure to respiratory fluids carrying infectious virus, mainly through inhalation of very fine respiratory droplets and aerosol particles produced when an infected person coughs, sneezes or talks.

 Clean your hands frequently.

 - Wash your hands often with soap and water, for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose and mouth with unwashed hands.